 Because not all accidents involve bodily injuries the property damage portion of car insurance should not be neglected.
 Low impact accidents have the potential to cause substantial property damage exceeding a states property damage easily.
 Take the state of California, it only requires that a driver's insurance pays up to $5,000 for property damage.
 With the high costs of replacing and repairing property the minimum can be met very quickly and potentially involve your organization.

-To keep your company free from having to pay the difference between an underinsured employee's coverage and the actual cost of an accident, you should require employees to carry business insurance for their personal vehicle, which sets coverage at 100/300/50.
+To keep your company free from having to pay the difference between an underinsured employee's coverage and the actual cost of an accident, at a minimum you should require employees to carry business car insurance for their personal vehicle, which sets coverage at 100/300/50.
+Best practice, however, is to require employees to carry business auto insurance coverage at 250/500/100.
+It's only minimally more expensive per month and well worth the peace of mind.

 Look at the list below and consider the risk of allowing employees to stick with the state minimum: